OpenEvalProject/evals/manuscripts/elife-91034/v1/manuscript.md

 Finally, the DyNR model predicts the presence of a set size effect on fidelity throughout the entire memory period, including the no delay (0 ms) condition in which the cue onset was coincident with stimulus offset, but not in the simultaneous cue condition.
 In the model, this behavior emerges as a consequence of two independent processes.
 First, at the end of stimulus presentation, items within smaller (lower set size) arrays are encoded in VWM with higher signal amplitude, reflecting normalization.
 This signal strength represents a baseline that can be supplemented by further integration of the sensory signal after an early cue.
 However, if the sensory decay is sufficiently rapid, then even if the cue is presented immediately the target representation will not attain the maximum amplitude (equivalent to set size of 1) starting from a lower baseline.
 Second, as described by Hick’s law (Hick, 1952), it takes longer to identify the target item based on the cue as the number of alternatives increases (see Alternative models below for a formal test of this assumption).
 As a result, for higher set sizes, less sensory signal encoding the target item remains to be integrated into VWM once it has been identified.

-## Model variants
+#### Model variants

 We next focused on alternative explanations for the temporal dynamics observed in Experiment 1.
 Specifically, we examined whether the observed dynamics could be accounted for either solely by post-stimulus changes in neural signal amplitude or solely by noise-driven diffusion of stored values.
 To pre-empt our conclusions, we demonstrate that both components are needed to explain the observed dynamics in memory fidelity.
 Moreover, to more closely examine the role of diffusion in WM dynamics, we fit our neural model to an additional dataset collected in our lab (Tomić et al., 2024; see Appendix 4 for full details).
 This experiment used longer delays compared to those used in Experiment 1, and therefore precluded any beneficial effect of post-stimulus sensory information, while at the same time allowing the diffusion to operate over a longer period.
 This experiment allowed us to test whether diffusion is sufficient to account for human recall errors with longer memory delays.

-## Fixed neural signal
+##### Fixed neural signal

 A recent computational study on forgetting in VWM proposed that diffusion is sufficient to explain memory dynamics over delay (Panichello et al., 2019).
 To test for this, we developed two reduced versions of the DyNR model in which the diffusion process was solely responsible for memory fidelity dynamics.
-In both variants, the sensory signal terminated abruptly with stimuli offset, so the VWM signal encoding the stimuli was independent of the delay duration and equal to the limit imposed by normalization (γˇwm/N).
+In both variants, the sensory signal terminated abruptly with stimuli offset, so the VWM signal encoding the stimuli was independent of the delay duration and equal to the limit imposed by normalization ($\gammaˇ_{wm}/N$).
 In the first variant, the diffusion rate was constant across set sizes, as in the full model.
 The formal model comparison demonstrated that the full DyNR model performed better than this simplified alternative (ΔAIC = 609.5).

 In the second variant, we allowed the diffusion rate to increase proportionally with set size (for a similar proposal, see Koyluoglu et al., 2017).
 This model was again outperformed by the full DyNR model (ΔAIC = 666.4).
 Critically, both models tested here failed to qualitatively reproduce the observed nonlinear pattern of changes in recall error with time, notably overestimating recall error at the shortest delays by assuming no modulation in the representational signal (Appendix 3—figure 1).

-## Diffusion
+##### Diffusion

 We developed two variants of the proposed neural model to test the role of diffusion.
 In the first variant, we completely omitted the diffusion process from the model to test whether the sensory signal modulation during the retention period is sufficient to explain temporal dynamics in recall fidelity.
 It could be argued that diffusion accounts for only minor changes in precision over brief delays as used here and, therefore, adds unnecessary complexity to the proposed model without improving the fit substantially.
 However, the formal model comparison revealed that the full DyNR model provides a better fit to human recall error compared to the matching model without diffusion (ΔAIC = 17.9).

-The second variant was identical to the proposed model, except that we replaced the constant diffusion rate with a set-size-scaled diffusion rate by multiplying the right side of Equation 6 by N. The model comparison showed that the full DyNR model also outperformed this variant (ΔAIC = 29.8).
+The second variant was identical to the proposed model, except that we replaced the constant diffusion rate with a set-size-scaled diffusion rate by multiplying the right side of Equation 6 by $N$.
+The model comparison showed that the full DyNR model also outperformed this variant (ΔAIC = 29.8).
 While both model variants qualitatively reproduced the increase in memory error with delay and set size, the pattern of variability was better explained by the model with a constant diffusion rate across set sizes.
 Although a more substantial diffusion effect could become apparent with longer delays than those used here, previous work demonstrated that noise-driven diffusion causes representations to deteriorate throughout the entire retention period (Bouchacourt and Buschman, 2019).

 Finally, we examined the role of diffusion with longer memory intervals in a separate experiment using variable set sizes and memory intervals (1 s and 7 s) (for full details, see Additional dataset 1 in Appendix 4).
 We demonstrated that, once sensory information decayed completely, an accumulation of error during retention interval accounted for continuing memory deterioration.
 Together, the results presented here corroborate findings on the role of diffusion in temporal dynamics of recall fidelity (Schneegans and Bays, 2018).

-## Experiment 2: Exposure duration
+### Experiment 2: Exposure duration

 In Experiment 2, we evaluated the encoding phase of VWM, by testing recall of orientation stimuli displayed in arrays of variable size presented for variable durations.
 In the DyNR model, increasing the sensory evidence by prolonging stimulus presentation has a favorable effect on later recall of stimulus, as more of that evidence can be accumulated into VWM.
 Importantly, this accumulation is also capped by the VWM resources available to store it (Figure 5).

 ![Figure 5.](https://cdn.elifesciences.org/articles/91034/elife-91034-fig5-v1.jpg)

-**Figure 5.:** (A, B) The signal amplitude in the sensory population increases from stimulus onset, exponentially approaching the maximum sensory activity ().
-For shorter presentation durations (γˇsA) the attained amplitude at stimulus offset is only a fraction of the maximum (compare B, late offset).
+**Figure 5.:** (A, B) The signal amplitude in the sensory population increases from stimulus onset, exponentially approaching the maximum sensory activity ($\gammaˇ_{s}$).
+For shorter presentation durations (A) the attained amplitude at stimulus offset is only a fraction of the maximum (compare B, late offset).
 Following offset, sensory areas produce a decaying neural response, that is curtailed (faster decay) but not abolished by a backward mask.
 (C, D) Information about the stimulus is accumulated in WM from sensory activity.
 A shorter presentation (C) provides less sensory evidence for the initial accumulation of all items into visual working memory (VWM) (compare D, late offset), and subsequently less decaying sensory activity that can supplement VWM activity for the target item following the cue.

-## Experimental data
+#### Experimental data

 Figure 6 shows the response error for different presentation durations and set sizes.
 Consistent with previous findings, response error can be seen to decrease with prolonged presentation duration, but increase as the number of items in memory increases.
-This was confirmed with a significant effect of display duration (F(6,72)=29.01,p<0.001,η2=0.21), set size (F(2,24)=112.51,p<0.001,η2=0.54), and their interaction (F(12,144)=2.58,p=0.004,η2=0.019).
-We further explored this interaction by first confirming that response error decreased with display duration within each set size (F(6,72)≥10.24,p<0.001,η2≥0.26).
+This was confirmed with a significant effect of display duration ($F_{(6,72)}=29.01,p<0.001,η^{2}=0.21$), set size ($F_{(2,24)}=112.51,p<0.001,η^{2}=0.54$), and their interaction ($F_{(12,144)}=2.58,p=0.004,η^{2}=0.019$).
+We further explored this interaction by first confirming that response error decreased with display duration within each set size ($F_{(6,72)}\geq10.24,p<0.001,η^{2}\geq0.26$).
 A consistent pattern was observed across set sizes, comprising an initial rapid decrease in response error over the briefest presentation times (first 200 ms), followed by saturation at prolonged exposure durations.
-Next, we calculated the change in recall error between the longest and the shortest display exposure within each set size, revealing that response error decreased more rapidly with display time as the number of items in memory decreased (ANOVA: F(2,24)=7.79,p=0.002,η2=0.21; corrected pairwise comparisons: t1−4=3.65,p=0.016,d=0.87, t4−10=0.96,p=0.72,d=0.27).
+Next, we calculated the change in recall error between the longest and the shortest display exposure within each set size, revealing that response error decreased more rapidly with display time as the number of items in memory decreased (ANOVA: $F_{(2,24)}=7.79,p=0.002,η^{2}=0.21$; corrected pairwise comparisons: $t_{1−4}=3.65,p=0.016,d=0.87$, $t_{4−10}=0.96,p=0.72,d=0.27$).

 ![Figure 6.](https://cdn.elifesciences.org/articles/91034/elife-91034-fig6-v1.jpg)